xinhe-lab/GSFA/README.md

 ### Docker

-This R package and its C++ dependencies have all been containerized in a docker image.
+If you are familiar with Docker, this R package and all its C++ and R dependencies have been containerized in a docker image.
 Run the code below to pull the docker image of the release version of `GSFA`.
-For more details, please see `Dockerfile` in this repository.
+For more details on the dependencies, please see `Dockerfile` in this repository.

 ```
 docker pull gradonion/gsfa:latest
 ```

-Once pulled, run the docker image and execute it in interactive mode to execute the vignettes or your own analysis.
-At the current time, there is no RStudio Server support in the docker image above, and will be adding it in the near future.
+Once pulled, run the docker image (`docker run`) and execute it in interactive mode (`docker exec -it $CONTAINER_ID bash`) to run the vignettes or your own analysis.
+At the current time, there is no RStudio Server support in the docker image provided, but it will be added in the near future.

 ## Using the package